 Opa didn’t participate in the debates of the assembly at this meeting.
 His responsibility was merely to organize the gathering.
 In the photographs taken of that time, he is frequently seen in the background, preoccupied with logistics.
 The book itself is a treasure of rare historical photos, primarily of distinguished Orthodox Jews on vacation in Marienbad.
 Nearly all those in the photographs are men.
 Perhaps women don’t appear in them because of considerations of modesty, or maybe they were busy doing other things at the spa, like maintaining important family connections and considering suitable matches for their children.
 The most elite segment of the Orthodox community in that era was particularly busy during the prime season in Marienbad.

 Hitler occupied Czechoslovakia about six months after the start of World War II.
 The Gestapo pursued Opa because of his conspicuous role in organizing the Great Assembly.
 He had the good fortune to escape to Poland with the help of a Polish railway worker.
 The Belzer Rebbe later explained that the worker was surely the prophet Elijah.
-Unfortunately, Elija did not help other family members of his.
+Unfortunately, Elijah did not help his other family members.
 They were left stranded in Prague and perished in the Holocaust.

 Dovid Leitner’s book about his father is a must-read for anyone interested in the life of the Hasidic elite before World War II.
 It recreates for today’s reader an aspect of the thriving, colorful world of European Jewry which was erased forever by the Holocaust.